Wakefield in Spencer County, Kentucky — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Science & Medicine • War, US Civil.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical date for this entry is May 10, 1865.

 Location.
 37° 58.335′ N, 85° 18.619′ W. Marker is in Wakefield, Kentucky, in Spencer County.
-Marker is on Bloomfield Road (Kentucky Route 55) 0.3 miles south of Greens Lane, on the right when traveling south.
+It is on Bloomfield Road (Kentucky Route 55) 0.3 miles south of Greens Lane, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: Bloomfield Road, Taylorsville KY 40071, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies .
-Ham Brown Log Cabin (approx. 3.3 miles away); Walnut Groves Farm (approx. 3.4 miles away); Romantic 1825 Tragedy (approx. 3.9 miles away); Courthouse Burned (approx. 4˝ miles away); Spencer House (approx. 4˝ miles away); The Spy Who Saved the Union (approx. 4˝ miles away); County Named, 1824 (approx. 4˝ miles away); Taylorsville (approx. 4.9 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Ham Brown Log Cabin (approx. 3.3 miles away); Walnut Groves Farm (approx. 3.4 miles away); Romantic 1825 Tragedy (approx. 3.9 miles away); James Guthrie (1792-1869) (approx. 4.1 miles away); Courthouse Burned (approx. 4½ miles away); Spencer House (approx. 4½ miles away); The Spy Who Saved the Union (approx. 4½ miles away); County Named, 1824 (approx. 4½ miles away).

 Also see . . .
-America’s Civil War: Guerrilla Leader William Clarke Quantrill’s Last Raid in Kentucky.
+Americas Civil War: Guerrilla Leader William Clarke Quantrills Last Raid in Kentucky.
 (Submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on November 20, 2019.
 It was originally submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 806 times since then and 208 times this year.
+This page has been viewed 2,067 times since then and 98 times this year.
 Photos: 1, 2, 3. submitted on July 17, 2019, by Mark Hilton of Montgomery, Alabama.